Covid 19 coronavirus: Americans brace for 'hardest, saddest' week of their lives

 • Covid-19 coronavirus: Christchurch cluster linked to rest home

-In the US, U.S. Surgeon General Jerome Adams told Fox News Sunday that "this is going to be our Pearl Harbour moment, our 9/11 moment,'' warning Americans it would be "the hardest and saddest week" of their lives.
+In the US, Adams told Fox News Sunday that "this is going to be our Pearl Harbour moment, our 9/11 moment", warning Americans it would be "the hardest and saddest week" of their lives.

-New York City, the U.S. epicenter of the pandemic, saw a glimmer of hope, with Gov. Andrew Cuomo saying that the number of daily deaths had dropped slightly, along with intensive care admissions and the number of patients who need breathing tubes inserted.
+New York City, the US epicentre of the pandemic, saw a glimmer of hope, with Governor Andrew Cuomo saying that the number of daily deaths had dropped slightly, along with intensive care admissions and the number of patients who need breathing tubes inserted.

 Still, he warned that it was "too early to tell" the significance of those numbers.